rushikesh-sangar/Natural-language-processing/README.md

 # Natural language processing (NLP)

-This repository contains Python implementations of fundamental **Natural language processing (NLP)** concepts and techniques.
-The goal is to provide practical, hands-on examples for learning text processing, language understanding, and modern NLP workflows.
+This repository contains Python implementations of core Natural language processing (NLP) techniques and applications with a strong focus on **practical coding examples** rather than heavy theory.

 ## 📌 Features